computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - p: 'The logical inverse of the address and command is sent with each frame for error correction purposes.'

-    - p: 'There are also other messages that are transmitted for repeat presses or if the controller is operating with the "extended" NEC protocol (which doesn''t use the logical inverse of the address).'
+    - p: 'There are also messages that are transmitted for repeat presses or if the controller is operating with the "extended" NEC protocol (which doesn''t use the logical inverse of the address).'

   -